19.9 Summary

 Box<T>

-: Thread-safe (atomic) reference counting for shared ownership of immutable data across threads.
+: Thread-safe (atomic) reference counting for shared ownership.
+Stores the value and atomic counts on the heap.
 UseArc::clone

 Cell<T>